OSURoboticsClub/Rover_2016_2017/miniboard/README.md

 will either contain a value (such as the current count of a counter) or a collection of individual bits.
 Each bit will have a specific name and function, such as turning on a peripheral.
 The registers and bits are described in the microcontroller's data sheet.
-**The datasheet the most important source of information when programming a microcontroller.**
+**The datasheet is the most important source of information when programming a microcontroller.**

 Although we might want to set or clear bits individually, they must be accessed as whole bytes.
-To do so, there are several idioms for setting and clearing bits in registers.
+To deal with this, there are several idioms for setting and clearing bits in registers.

 ## Setting and Clearing Bits
 There are a few underlying concepts that must be understood for the set/clear idioms to make sense.